Why the Thirteenth Century, and Why a Jester

 Dante peopled his Divine Comedy with his Florentine neighbors, as well as with people drawn from history and mythology.
 His Inferno, Purgatorio, and Paradiso are chock-full of Florentines, each with his or her story and unique place in the afterlife.

-One of the stories he touched on in the Divine Comedy was the incident that drove the Guelfs and the Ghibellines apart in 1216.
+One of the stories Dante alluded to in the Divine Comedy was the incident that drove the Guelfs and the Ghibellines apart in 1216.
 It is that tale that forms the core of my novel.